 Explore the deep heritage of Ithaca, New York and Tompkins County

-through walking, biking and driving tours.
+through walking, biking, and driving tours.

-Historical Bridges in Tompkins County Tour
+Historic Bridges in Tompkins County, NY Tour

 Tompkins County’s voice for historic preservation, education, and sustainability.